JimtotheB/Frontend-Previewer/README.md

 npm will install bower dependencies, node modules, and finally run gulp.
 The live preview server will start at http://localhost:9000 or http://server.host:9000 (if you are working in a VM or somesuch).

+###gulp tasks

+    $ gulp #default runs all of the watchers and starts the server
+    $ gulp buildLess #Builds the projects Less files
+    $ gulp buildCoffee #builds the projects Coffeescript files

 ###Workflow

 Add files to ```./assets/<coffee|jade|css>``` and they will automatically be compiled